stratosphereips/NetSecGame/README.md

 2. If the attacker does a successful action in the same step that the defender successfully detects the action, the priority goes to the defender.
 The reward is a penalty, and the game ends.
 (From commit d6d4ac9, July 18th, 2024, the new action BlockIP removes controlled hosts from the state of others.
 So the state can get smaller)

 - The action FindServices finds the new services in a host.
 If in a subsequent call to FindServices there are less services, they completely replace the list of previous services found.
-That is, each list of services is the final one and no memory is retained of previous open services.
+That is, each list of services is the final one, and no memory of previous open services is retained.

 ### Assumption and Conditions for Actions
 1. When playing the `ExploitService` action, it is expected that the agent has discovered this service before (by playing `FindServices` in the `target_host` before this action)